- 1 Best Budget, Entry-Level DSLR Cameras

 Perhaps the biggest and hardest decision to make when buying an entry level DSLR is your brand.
 The market is dominated by Nikon and Canon.
 These two brands are both excellent and are perfect for first-time users because they are rarely complex to use.

 So there you have it.
-These are the hottest cameras of 2016.
+These are the hottest cameras at the moment.